MicrosoftDocs/dynamics-365-unified-operations-public/articles/talent/career-site.md

 ## Internal jobs

-Jobs that are marked as internal and posted to the Attract career site don't appear on the career site yet.
+Currently, jobs that are marked as internal and posted to the Attract career site don't appear on the career site.
 They are accessible only via the direct **Apply** URL that can be copied from the Attract application.